CristianDavideConte/universalSmoothScroll/docs/Download.md

     <a href = "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules"><code>module</code></a>
    </td>
    <td rowspan = "1" align = "left">
-    Contains <i>(the minified version of)</i> a library specifically written <strong>to help you</strong> with some of the more advanced aspects of this API (only useful during testing).
+    Contains a library specifically written <strong>to help you</strong> with some of the more advanced aspects of this API <i>(useful during testing)</i>.
    </td>
  </tr>
  </tbody>
 </table>

-Each one of the download options below will give you full access to all the above described files, so choose freely the download method you prefer.
+Each one of the download options below will give you full access to all scripts, so choose freely the download method you prefer.

 ---